NovaHorizonsDev/Data-Quality-Tools/README.md

-The goal of this project is to create alternitive .csv and Excel data tools.
+The goal of this project is to create alternative .csv and Excel data tools.

 <br>
 Current Methods: <br>